 We have a few other categories: Clothes, household, gas, Costco and date nights — all of those I keep track of on a clipboard.
 I minus the money from each of those areas as the expenses come in.
 I tend to spend a fair chunk of those areas at a time, so it is a bit easier to keep track, as well as minus them when I’m balancing my checkbook.

-Check out all my other family finance posts if you’re interested in keeping your finances on track!
+Check out my budget worksheet — and all my other family finance posts below that!

 Grab this easy-to fill family budget to get your finances on the right track as a bonus for signing-up for my newsletter!

 Download it to your own device to adjust it for your own circumstances.